-Students interested in going abroad apply for most programs in the semester preceding the term abroad.
+The deadline for most programs is in the semester preceding the term abroad.
 The Pomona Study Abroad Application is available on this website.
-The Pomona Application, along with the Secondary Program Sponsor Application (where necessary) must be submitted by each application's appropriate deadline.
+The Pomona Application, along with the Secondary Program Provider Application (where necessary) must be submitted by each application's appropriate deadline.
 Some programs, such as Non-Pomona Programs, Middlebury Programs, Cambridge, Cape Town-Globalization, Jerusalem, and Oxford require an advising session with a member of the OSA prior to submitting an application.

 Early Application by Students Leaving Campus